armand124/Cat-Personality-Test/README.md

 The game has different characters from Bingus to Boingus to Floppa.
 Every cat has it's unqiue personality and you'll find your soul mate..in a cat.

+Tech used :

+Gui made with Python - Pygame
+For calculating the data - C++

 (I made this for my girlfriend)